Aicent-Stack/zcmk/CONTRIBUTING.md

-# 🩸 Contributing to ZCMK: The Blood
+# 🟢 Contributing to ZCMK: The Blood Metabolism (RFC-004)

-**Thank you for choosing to evolve the value-carrying circulatory system of the Aicent Stack.
-You are contributing to a non-extractive, zero-commission resource market designed to power the liquidity of global intelligence.**
+**Thank you for choosing to evolve the value-carrying circulatory system of the Aicent Stack. ou are at the "Economic Heart" of the Sovereign AI Organism.
+Any mutation proposed here affects the metabolic velocity and resource homeostasis of the entire Hive.**

 <p align="left">
   <img src="https://img.shields.io/badge/Status-Homeostasis-brightgreen.svg" alt="Status">